How to Use the GitLab Proxy in CI

 How Can We Update GitLab CI on the Status of the Netlify Deploy Part I

 In this post, I will show you how you can update your GitLab CI pipeline with the status of your Netlify deploys.
 As it is quite nice to have everything in one place if our CI pipeline passed or failed.
 I have spoken about this in a previous article, how you might go about setting up merge request preview environments with Netlify.
-This can be set up to also leave comments as shown above, and notify us if our website deployed successfully. ...
+This can be set up to also leave comments as shown above, and notify us if our website deployed successfully.
+Which will look like so: ...

 TIL: How to Setup Netlify, Gitlab And Sentry